scrapnode/blog.scrapnode.com/README.md

-# scrapnode/blog
+# Tuan Nguyen Blog
-> Tell you a story of a nerd, who is always curios about engineer things
+> Tell you a story about a nerd who is always curios about engineering things